hanabi/hanabi.github.io/Reference.md

 <br />

 ## Level 4 - Expert Strategies

+* Level 4 strategies should only be learned if you have played with the group for two to three weeks or longer.
+(100+ games of experience or more.)
+* This level covers moves that are complicated, difficult to see, or require a deeper understanding of how Hanabi works in order to work properly.

 ### The Occupied Play Clue & The Occupied Finesse (O.P.C. / OPC)